How many students get a job in tech

 • Unpaid internships.

-• corporate group photos;
+• corporate team documentation or site photos;

 • etc.